civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-31-missing-racial-data-in-covid-19-reporting/index.md

 **Notes:**

-Another [interactive visualization](https://plotly.com/~brianwilliams2022/11.embed?link=false)!
-Use the options in the top right to pan around the graph and select states to highlight their path over time.
+Another [interactive visualization](https://plotly.com/~brianwilliams2022/11.embed?link=false)! *Please click the link to view in proper dimensions.* Use the options in the top right to pan around the graph and select states to highlight their path over time.
 You can also select multiple states with Shift+Select for easy comparisons.
 Hover over each state bubble for more relevant data.
 You can press each category name to only view states of that category as well.

 The size of each state bubble represents its total positive tests.
 So a state with more cases will be represented as a larger bubble than a state with fewer cases in this visualization.